Slaedr/BLASTed/README.md

 BLASTed
 =======

 Basic Linear Algebra Subprograms Threaded: A collection of sparse matrix containers and manipulators, along with certain linear algebra operations.
 The main focus is on providing thread-parallel low-level kernels required to implement solvers for large sparse linear systems of algebraic equations, in an object-oriented framework.
+In case of a distributed-nemory parallel solver, the operations implemented here are meant to be used in the subdomains' local preconditioners.

 Building
 --------